norseghost/norseghost.github.io/_posts/2019-11-18-the-toll-of-emotion-work.md

 But some stick it out.
 The reasons range, I presume, from the practical (this is the job I've got, and money is nice, i guess) to the ideological (the premise and promise of the welfare state demands that we step into the breach!), which seems like a plausible continuum[^4}.
 Motivations may well be more mundane, like a welcoming smile, or a heartfelt welcome.
-Or a feeling that the sword's edge was successfully balanced, with no-one slipping and falling today.
+Or a feeling that the sword's edge was successfully balanced, with no one slipping and falling today.

 There are some who posit that work such as this should be rewarding in it's own right[^6].
 To plant a seed and let it grow, as it were.